cyberpwnn/Saron/repository/storyline/dialogue/prologue/tutorial.md

 Jester: There are items scattered around the island we could use to make a raft or a boat.
 Let's not get shipwrecked! <laughs>
 <begin quest to find the pieces of the boat>
 ```
+#Placeholder: Add information about RPs (relation points), what happens if the player lets them drop too low, etc.